WHAT IS A "LIFE PHILOSOPHY," ANYWAY?

 Foundations of a Life Philosophy (1.2)

 Note: This article is one part of a series, "How to Rethink Your Entire Life | Foundations of a Life Philosophy"

-The “philosophy” described here isn’t merely academic or intellectual.
+To be clear, the “philosophy” described here isn’t academic or intellectual.
 This doesn’t mean everyone spends their Saturday nights studying Kant or Hegel.
 Hardly anyone does that, and hardly anyone should.
 It has little to do with far-out abstractions.
 It's much closer to "real life."

 It’s not necessarily conscious.
-We might be aware of our life philosophy – or not.
-It's similar to the way we might be aware of our heartbeat or lungs.
-We might be aware of our heartbeat and lungs - or we might not.
+We might be aware of our life philosophy, or not, in the same way that we might be aware of our heartbeat and lungs - or not.
 Either way, they still do their thing.
 We usually don't take note of this until they stop working properly.

 In a nutshell, a life philosophy is the group of core ideas that govern everything a person thinks, feels, and does.

 These core ideas develop as our responses to The Big Questions of life, or the “existential riddles” life asks each of us.
 Life “asks” us, so to speak, simply by confronting us with experiences.
 Our actions in these experiences reflect our answers to “Who am I?”
 “What am I?”
 "Where did I come from, and where am I going?”
 "How should I live?"
 “What’s the point?” and so on.

 A life philosophy can be like a car engine or a computer operating system.